danfuzz/samizdat/doc/samizdat-0-lib/library-code.md

 #### `cogenerator(values*) <> generator`

-Generator combinator.
+Generator combination constructor.
 This takes an arbitrary number of values or generators, and returns a generator that yields lists.
 Non-generator arguments are "coerced" into generators as if by calling `generator` on them.

 Each yielded list consists of values yielded from the individual generators, in passed order.
 The generator becomes voided when *any* of the individual generators is voided.

 #### `forwardFunction() <> function`